LucaLanziani/everythingdelivery/content/posts/dp-episode-4.md

 You can read the [Hasihcorp justificaiton](https://www.hashicorp.com/license-faq#why-is-hashicorp-making-this-change) and more about the [fork](https://opentf.org/fork) and general [opentf manifesto](https://opentf.org/).
 If you want to start contributing, move what you have over to the new world of OpenTF go visit the [repo](https://github.com/opentffoundation/opentf).

 ## AI
-Sqqqquuuuak.
-The Falcon has landed.
+[Sccccrrreeeeeech](https://www.youtube.com/watch?v=O7iyvOQ4gac), the Falcon has landed.
 Another week brings another foundation model.
 The folks at the [Technology Innovation Institute](https://falconllm.tii.ae/index.html) have released [Falcon 180B](https://falconllm.tii.ae/falcon-180b.html).

 You can go see the [huggingface blog](https://huggingface.co/blog/falcon-180b) for further details.